Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 #### Network Traffic

-Network traffic in cloud deployment scenarios has cost implications when one considers the uplift from non-production to production environments.
+Network traffic in cloud deployment scenario has cost implications when one considers the uplift from non-production to production environments.

 For example, as a feature of running the EKS on AWS customers are charged for network ingress/egress to and from the Internet, which is charged per Gb (charges are also made for NAT Gateways, but these are charged per hour).